Sodium: How to tame your salt habit

 - Eat more fresh foods.
 Most fresh fruits and vegetables are naturally low in sodium.
 Also, fresh meat is lower in sodium than are lunchmeat, bacon, hot dogs, sausage and ham.
 Buy fresh or frozen poultry or meat that hasn't been injected with a sodium-containing solution.
 Look on the label or ask your butcher.

-- Opt for low-sodium products.
-If you do buy processed foods, choose those that are labeled low sodium.
-Better yet, buy plain whole-grain rice and pasta instead of products that have added seasonings.
+- Choose low-sodium products.
+If you buy processed foods, choose ones that are labeled low sodium.
+Better yet, buy plain, whole-grain rice and pasta instead of products that have added seasonings.

 - Remove salt from recipes whenever possible.
 You can leave out the salt in many recipes, including casseroles, soups, stews and other main dishes that you cook.
 Look for cookbooks that focus on lowering risks of high blood pressure and heart disease.

-- Limit use of sodium-laden condiments.
+- Go easy on the condiments.
 Soy sauce, salad dressings, sauces, dips, ketchup, mustard and relish all contain sodium.

 Taste alone may not tell you which foods are high in sodium.
 For example, you may not think a bagel tastes salty, but a typical 4-inch (10-centimeter) oat bran bagel has about 600 mg of sodium, and even a slice of whole-wheat bread contains about 150 mg of sodium.